Freelancers: What to Know Your First Time Filing Taxes

 Gone are the days of your previous employer withholding your taxes before your paycheck, this will now be your responsibility.
 You have to look at yourself as more than just a Freelancer, but a Business Owner and that includes every aspect of being in charge including accounting tasks.

 I highly suggest getting a reputable Certified Public Accountant.
 I previously used TurboTax, but since starting my own business, tax things have gotten a little more complicated.
 Costs for Accountant’s service ranges from $100-$1,000 depending on your earnings and deductibles.
-I received $400 more with my CPA.
-Experienced accountants know what questions to ask and can help educate you on how to make better business decisions.
+I received $400 more in my tax refund with my CPA, experienced accountants know what questions to ask and can help educate you on how to make better business decisions.

 I want to specify that these rules apply to U.S. Federal taxes, I can’t speak for other countries, and every state has different tax laws.
 Some of this information comes from irs.gov.
 Below is the information you’ll need to prepare you for the tax deadline (April 17, 2018).

 Pin or Bookmark this page because you’ll want to refer back to it often.

 How Much Money Do You Have to Make before Filing Taxes?